canarytrace/documentation/docs/references/troubleshooting.md

 - `-e ELASTIC_OBSERVABILITY=allow`
 - [CLI Options](/docs/guides/cli)

-This print settings of elatsicsearch connection, request and response events and payload to stdout.
+This print settings of elasticsearch connection, request and response events and payload to stdout.

 ```
 # settings